What’s going on with the economy? Even a crystal ball may not have the answer.

 Andrey_Popov / Shutterstock.com

 No job is recession-proof.
-Always be ready to seek a new job.
+Always be ready to seek new employment.

-Keep your resume up to date even if you’re not job-hunting now.
+Keep your resume up to date even if you’re not job hunting now.
 You never know when you’ll need to send one out quickly.
-If you keep it current, you’ll be able to customize it quickly for whatever position you seek.
+If you keep the resume current, you’ll be able to customize it for whatever position you seek.

 Be sure to highlight concisely your achievements, job titles and a summary of your skills.
-Be truthful, don’t ramble and make sure you proofread it so it’s error-free.
+Be truthful and don’t ramble.
+Proofread your resume so it’s error-free.